How to Plan a U.S. History Road Trip (and make it fun!)

 Technically, if you want to follow history chronologically, you would visit Jamestown first, then Williamsburg, then Yorktown — but who needs to be fussy?
 Jamestown is about 15 minutes from Colonial Williamsburg and Yorktown is about 20 minutes in the other direction but if you are pressed for time, you could visit both in a day or spread them out and visit one a day, keeping your home base at the Woodlands in Williamsburg.

 There are actually two sites to visit in Jamestown.
-There is Historic Jamestowne, which is the actual site of the original fort settled by Captain John Smith and some of the first settlers.
+There is Historic Jamestowne, which is the actual site of the original fort settled by Captain John Smith and some of the first European settlers.
 It is an actual archeological dig and while interesting, there is much more to see and do at Jamestown Settlement down the road.
 Confused?
 I was too so I wrote a post describing the differences between Historic Jamestowne vs. Jamestown Settlement.

 It is easy to spend at least a half a day at each, so if you have the time, you may want to visit one a day and spend the afternoon relaxing.

-Washington DC (at least 3 days)
+Washington DC (3 days)

+It is a two and one-half hour drive from Williamsburg up to Washington D.C..
 After two family trips, we still have so much that we haven’t seen.
 Some of the must-dos for first-time visitors include: visiting the National Mall and Monuments (the Monuments are especially beautiful and peaceful to visit at night), Smithsonian National Museum of American History, National Museum of African American History and Culture (make sure you book tickets ahead), and the National Archives (to see the original Declaration of Independence.)

 Other kid favorites include the National Air and Space Museum (and the excellent annex outside of D.C.), the Museum of Natural History (for those Night at the Museum fans), and the International Spy Museum.

-Of course there is so much to see in the Capital that you could spend a week and still have more to see so don’t rush it, give yourselves at least three days.
+Of course there is so much to see in the Capital that you could spend a week and still have more to see so don’t rush it, give yourselves at least three days in Washington D.C.
 Intersperse museums with bike tours through the Tidal Basin, walks through the monuments, and time playing on the National Mall.
-You can always come back to see the rest.
-Also keep in mind that if you want to visit the White House, you need to arrange it through your Congressman/woman at least a few months in advance and follow strict security clearances.

 Baltimore (1-2 days)